FHJBC/foodzero/README.md

 10. Copy this URL and paste it as the value of **dbUri** property inside the *api/config/default.ts* file
 11. Still on https://cloud.mongodb.com, under the **SECURITY** section, click on **Network Access** and put **0.0.0.0** in the **IP Address**

-Make sure that you have the *nodemon* package installed
+Make sure that you have the *nodemon* package installed as well